Integrating Acunetix 360 into Your Existing SDLC

 - The Designing stage is based on the SRS, which product architects use to construct a Design Document Specification (DDS) that may include various potential design approaches, including architecture, data flow and third party integrations.

 - The Building stage is when development begins.
 Developers follow the DDS and generate code according to their organization's coding guidelines document.

 - The Testing stage can happen during all other previous stages and includes reporting of defects, which are fixed until the product reaches the required standard.

 - The Deployment stage is when the product is released into the relevant market, or directly to the customer.
 Sometimes, this can be divided into further stages, released in a limited way first and tested, then released again following further fixes.

-For further information, see Configuring User Mappings, Disabling the Assigning of Issues to the Code Committer, Viewing Continuous Information in the Status Window, and Accessing Continuous Integration Details in the Scan Report.
+For further information, see Configuring User Mappings, Disabling the Assigning of Issues in Acunetix 360 to the Code Committer, Viewing Continuous Information in the Status Window, and Accessing Continuous Integration Details in the Scan Report.